ISISNeutronMuon/MDMC/MDMC/doc/LessonsLearned.md

 ### Bond generation from pdb files
 If MDMC is to read pdb files and generate topology from them, we will need to select a method for assigning bonds.
 A common simple approach is to determine a distance cutoff below which bonds are assigned.
 This can further be developed by having bond configurations for (and between) known structures (specifically residues).
 Are there any other more sophisticated/general methods that can be applied?

+### Format for storing topologies
+As with MD engines, it would make sense for MDMC to store common topologies (and configurations?) internally, so that users are not required to define them.
+This also enables users to add to the database of topologies, which could ideally be fed back into release versions in a simple manner.
+We need to consider what the best format for storing these topologies is, particularly given the requirement that they need to be easily created by users. *discuss this at June 2018 developer meeting*

+### Universe building approaches
+There are two approaches for filling a universe with n copies of a structural unit:
+* Creating the structural unit, adding it to the universe, adding a forcefield, and then copying the structural unit.
+Just adding the forcefield to a single structural unit and then copying this will eliminate the need to assign an interaction function (and parameters) to every interaction, which will be quicker than the alternative:
+* Creating the structural unit and then adding n copies of it to the universe.
+Following this a forcefield would need to be applied to the universe, which would result in interaction functions being assigned to every interaction.
+The first of these is preferential, however the second is potentially more natural from a user perspective.  *Therefore ideally the second of these (from the user perspective) should be setup to perform the first of these in the background i.e. the user should have to specify a forcefield when they perform the copy.*